 Sean is a developer, technical SEO, and entrepreneur with over 10 years of industry experience.
 Prior to Greenlane, he founded CircleRank, a successful technical SEO agency in Philadelphia.
 He has spoken at major digital marketing conferences around the world, including PubCon, SMX, SES/ClickZ, and OMCap.
 He also co-organizes Philly’s monthly digital marketing event, SEO Grail.

 Before we start, I’d like to make a statement.
-The article you are reading is not from a digital agency owner promoting his search engine optimization agency—instead, this an article from an agency owner who has seen many different models….
-Continue Reading
+The article you are reading is not from a digital agency owner promoting his search engine optimization agency.
+Instead, this article is from an agency owner who has seen many models… Continue Reading

 Every year, it seems like there’s a new “next big thing” in SEO – some big release that causes a bunch of chatter – it’s the future of search!
 Some become an integral part of the ranking algorithm, like BERT… Continue Reading